Volumes jump at Ujjivan Financial Services Ltd counter

-Ujjivan Financial Services Ltd witnessed volume of 3.58 lakh shares by 10:50 IST on BSE, a 4.85 times surge over two-week average daily volume of 73768 shares
+Ujjivan Financial Services Ltd saw volume of 68.46 lakh shares by 14:19 IST on NSE, a 6.47 fold spurt over two-week average daily volume of 10.58 lakh shares

-ITI Ltd, Indus Towers Ltd, Just Dial Ltd, Indian Railway Catering & Tourism Corporation Ltd are among the other stocks to see a surge in volumes on BSE today, 08 September 2021.
+Info Edge (India) Ltd, Symphony Ltd, ITI Ltd, Quess Corp Ltd are among the other stocks to see a surge in volumes on NSE today, 08 September 2021.

 Powered by Capital Market - Live News